 Are 80 Lowers Legal in California?

 Yes!
-California does have certain stipulations that other states don’t have (as usual), but it is 100% legal for you to purchase, complete, and own an 80% firearm in the Sunshine State.
+California does have certain stipulations that other states don’t have (as usual), but it is 100% legal for you to purchase, complete, and own an 80% firearm in the Golden State.

 From the ATF: Individuals manufacturing sporting-type firearms for their own use need not hold Federal Firearms Licenses (FFLs).
 However, we suggest that the manufacturer at least identify the firearm with a serial number as a safeguard in the event that the firearm is lost or stolen.
 Also, the firearm should be identified as required in 27 CFR 478.92 if it is sold or otherwise lawfully transferred in the future.

 If I live in California, are completed 80 lowers subject to the CA Assault Weapons ban?
 Do I need a bullet button?

 Completed 80% lowers are subject to all the same laws that apply to any normal firearm.
 If you live in CA, you need to be careful to follow the laws related to the assault weapons ban.
 In general, if you build AR-15 style rifle with a pistol grip, you will need a device that prevents the removal of the magazine without disassembly of the action.
 A "bullet button" no longer counts to make the rifle California compliant.
 There are also "featureless" configurations that do not require a device to lock the magazine in place while the action is assembled.
 Check out our blog post on featureless rifles for a step by step instruction on what to do, and most importantly what NOT to do when building an AR in California.

 And for even more information on the incredible number of CA gun laws, Calguns.net has a very helpful flowchart that you can checkout here.